-Mayweather-McGregor Rumors: Floyd Mayweather Considers Wildly Huge Bet On Himself
+Mayweather-McGregor Rumors: Floyd Considers Wildly Huge Bet On Himself

-Conor McGregor opened as a massive underdog for his boxing match against Floyd Mayweather, but as most of the bets have come in on the Irish UFC star, McGregor sits at now just a 3-to-1 underdog for Saturday night’s super fight.
+Conor McGregor opened as a massive underdog for his boxing match against Floyd Mayweather, but as most of the bets have come in on the Irish UFC star, McGregor sits at now just a 3-to-1 underdog for Saturday night’s superfight.

-However, there’s a school of thought that says the numbers will adjust more as the fight nears with plenty of money from the boxing community and Las Vegas sharps coming in on Mayweather, as bettors will have to bet more on Mayweather, the favorite, to make it worth their while.
+However, one school of thought is that the numbers will adjust more as the fight nears, with plenty of money from the boxing community and Las Vegas sharps coming in on Mayweather, as bettors will have to bet more on the favorite to make it worth their while.

 And Mayweather himself might put down the biggest bet.